- Home

 - Please wear pants that fit and are worn at the waist (“Sagging” is NOT permitted)

-- Please do not wear T-Shirts or any clothing that bears a violent or offensive message, or any references to drugs, alcohol or tobacco.
+- Please do not wear T-Shirts or any clothing that bears a violent or offensive message, vulgar language, or any clothing referencing drugs, alcohol or tobacco (this includes graphic designs on the clothing).

 - Please do not wear clothing that is ripped or has holes in it.
 (No exceptions for trends)